velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 "This… this was always one of my favorite rides."
 She leans heavily against Sashuan.
 "When I was young, sometimes I'd sneak out onto the bridge alone at night, after the trains stopped running, and just… sit there on the edge, watching the ships come in and out down below."

-"We had to spend a month or two shoring the damn thing up after we took control," Sashuan murmurs.
+"They spent months shoring the damn thing up after we took control," Sashuan murmurs.
 "Matikhe's ass but I don't miss detouring through Ward 6 every morning.
 Still, our techs say if we'd run even thirty more trips across it the entire goddamn thing would like as not have collapsed into the bay, so it was probably worth it."
 She scowls.
 "Imperial engineering at its finest."

 "Wait — *collapsed?*" Jasmine feels suddenly cold, lightheaded.
 "That… can't be right.
 This is the main thoroughfare between the Isles and the Mainland.
 A collapse—"